superduper-io/superduper/docs/hr/content/docs/walkthrough/apply_models.md

 ## Procedural API

-Applying a model to data, is straightforward with `Model.predict`:
+Applying a model to data, is straightforward with `Model.predict`.

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 ### Out-of-database prediction

-As is standard in `sklearn` and other AI libraries and frameworks, such as `tensorflow.keras`, all `superduperdb` models, support `.predict`, predicting directly on datapoints:
+As is standard in `sklearn` and other AI libraries and frameworks, such as `tensorflow.keras`, all `superduperdb` models, support `.predict`, predicting directly on datapoints.

-To use this functionality, supply the datapoint directly to the `Model`:
+To use this functionality, supply the datapoints directly to the `Model`:

 ```python
 my_model = ...  # code to instantiate model